Media portrayals of transgender people: North America

 Early representation of transgender and gender variant characters were often dictated by social codes and acceptance of their time.
 In the United States, portrayals from the 1960s and 70s depicted transgender women as deceptive, dangerous, or tragic figures.
 In 2017, Nikki Reitz of Grand Valley State University notes that films in the 2010s have served to center transgender characters within cisgender character’s life stories, or been portrayed by cisgender actors.
 Professor Traci B. Abbott argues that the apparent progress of the 2010s has produced racialized and normative hierarchies rather than attempting to dismantle them.
 Long Tran, Media Studies scholar at the University of Washington, situated these depictions within a larger queer film history, stating that Hollywood’s portrayal of transgender characters provides needed moments of visibility, but often has centered moments of tragedy.

 Traci B. Abbott, professor in English and Media Studies at Bentley College, situates an initial study of transgender representations in the 1960s.
 Abbott notes that characters during 1965 to 1980s were solely played by white cisgender male actors, and were only played by non-white actors when hypersexualizing sex workers such as in the film Riot (1969).
 Abbott states that mainstream American cinema connected gender variance with criminality and psychological instability.
 Films such as Psycho (1960) and Dressed to Kill (1980) reinforced what Abbott identifies as the “trans killer” stereotype, implying that transgender feminine figures are threats to the social order.
 Abbott argues that these portrayals, often centered for cisgender audiences, conflate transgender identity as a spectacle and affirm a rigid gender binary.
 Abbott states that this created a pattern of representation that persisted into the following decades.
 In the 1980s, writer, filmmaker, and actor Jake Graf said that he couldn't "find himself in any of the TV or film characters he saw" and called the worst manifestation of this was in the film Boys Don't Cry (1999).
-He called the film the "most horrific representation" which put him off transitioning "for another ten years."
-He said, when interviewed in 2017, that representation of transgender people is improving from being portrayed negatively or as the "butt of the joke."

-Films depicting transgender issues include: Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (1982); The World According to Garp (1982); The Adventures of Priscilla, Queen of the Desert (1994); Dog Day Afternoon (1975), All About My Mother (1999) and The Crying Game (1992).
-The film Different for Girls (1997) is notable for its depiction of a transgender woman who meets up with, and forms a romantic relationship with, her former best friend from her all-male boarding school.
-Ma vie en rose (1997) portrays a six-year-old child who is gender nonconforming.